Efavirenz (By mouth)

-- This mixture must be given within 30 minutes.
+- This mixture must be given within 30 minutes of mixing.

 - After the mixed medicine has been taken, add a small amount of food or formula back to the empty container and gently stir to mix any medicine left in it.
 Swallow this mixture, too, to make sure you get all of the medicine that was in the capsule.

 - Do not eat anything else for 2 hours after taking this medicine mixed with food or formula.

 - Take this medicine at the same time each day and do not miss any doses.
 Contact your doctor or pharmacist ahead of time when your supply is running low so you do not run out.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.